transcom/mymove-docs/docs/adrs/0081-deprecating-devseed-scenarios.md

 ## Background

+When working with or testing our system, it can be helpful to have sample data in the system that gives you good starting points for different steps in the process and/or seeing different features in action.
 There are currently two ways to create moves programmatically in the MilMove system.
 One way is the `devseed` data and the other is the `testharness` data.
 This ADR examines benefits of each method for generating test data in the MilMove system.

-The main driving force behind this decision is to provide clarify for the Truss engineering team to have one-way of generating move data in the MilMove system without having to create both `devseed` data and `testharness` data.
+The main driving force behind this decision is to provide clarity to the Truss engineering team on which method to use when generating move data in the MilMove system.

 ### Ways to create test data in MilMove